 The A Level History programme here at Wyke comprises of three taught modules, with an independently-researched coursework component to be undertaken in the second year of study.
 In this programme, students will study the following fascinating history:

-All History students are issued with a substantial body of learning materials including books, maps, printed notes, study guides, historical sources, essay plans and revision exercises.
+All History students are issued with a substantial body of learning resources including books, articles, PowerPoints, maps, printed notes, study guides, progress trackers, historical sources, essay plans and revision exercises.
 Additional learning materials, together with supplementary learning resources, are available for students to access on the College intranet.

 The Department also has a substantial library of History books for students to use.
 Members of the History staff team provide additional support for those students who need further guidance regarding their written work, and more generally for students who wish to discuss issues arising from the topics which they have been studying.

 COURSE DETAILS FOR YEAR 1 (50% OF A LEVEL)